ITR Filing Deadline Missed? Last chance to claim your tax refund.

 Section 234B: Interest on Delayed Payment of Advance Tax

-The Income Tax Act 1961 says that if a taxpayer defaults to abide by the rules and regulations stated in the act then he or she will be charged with certain penalties as punishments.
+The Income Tax Act 1961 says that if a taxpayer defaults to abide by the rules and regulations stated in the act, then he or she will be charged with certain penalties.
 This will be in the form of penal interest levied on taxable amounts.
 The act slabbed these penalties under Section 234.
-In other words, the interest imposed for incomplete tax payments comes under the section 234B or if the taxpayer fails to make advance tax payment online."
+In other words, the interest imposed for incomplete tax payments comes under section 234B or if the taxpayer fails to make advance tax payment online."

-What is Section 234B under the Income Tax Act?
+What is Section 234B of the Income Tax Act?

 If the taxpayer delays the advance tax payment online charged to him or her, he or she will have to pay interest under section 234B.
 This interest can also be levied on you if you have paid the advance tax and the amount is less than 90% of the assessed tax.